 Edinburgh is one of my favorites cities in the world.
 It has many free activities, beautiful walks, stunning buildings, and a rich history.
-There’s even resident ghosts (and subsequent scary ghost tours).
-A city of rich literary history, you can see where Harry Potter was written.
-Edinburgh is a popular destination for many weekend getaways, pub crawls, and bachelor/ette parties.
-There is definitely an active nightlife, especially along the Royal Mile.
+There are even resident ghosts (and subsequent scary ghost tours).
+A city of rich literary history, you can also see where Harry Potter was written.
+Edinburgh is a popular destination for many weekend getaways, pub crawls, and bachelor(ette) parties.
+There is definitely an active nightlife here, especially along the Royal Mile.
 I really loved this visiting this city and think you will too.

-- Hostel Prices:Dorm rooms cost between $22-32 per night.
-Private rooms in hostels are around $64.
+- Hostel Prices:Dorm rooms cost between $18-23 per night.
+Private rooms in hostels are around $64 for a double room.

 - Budget Hotel Prices: Budget hotels begin around $60 USD.
 They are more expensive down in the city center and along the Royal Mile.

 - Average Cost of Food: Many restaurants in Edinburgh offer a fixed price menu in which you can eat dinner including a drink for $30.
 Pub food costs around $16.
 McDonald’s and other fast food is around $7-10 USD and you can buy a week’s worth of groceries for between $40-60.

 - Transportation: Despite the hills, Edinburgh is a great walking city but you can take the bus for $2.90 per trip or buy a ‘day saver’ ticket for $5.75 USD that gives you unlimited usage for that particular day.
 You can rent a bike for $16-27 per day.